Skip to main content

 Do not use pasted graphics in your designs.
 Use properly placed and linked images instead, so they appear in the "Links" folder in your InDesign package.

-Transformed images (especially scaled and mirrored) might end up in the wrong position in editing mode.
+Transformed images or other elements (especially scaled and mirrored) might end up in the wrong position in editing mode.
 Additionally, if they should be replaceable by the consumer, it can be very confusing for the end users because we keep the transformations when replacing images.

 The screenshot below shows two errors: not only does the image have (unnecessary) rotation and minus scaling, but the image is even slightly squeezed (visible by the fact that the X and Y scaling is not the same)